Tuesday, October 3, 2017

 Food

-The food in Bolivar is typically Argentinian (empanadas, asado, aka Argentine BBQ), but Franco claims that the locals in Bolivar put no effort in using food seasoning.
+The food in Bolívar is typically Argentine (empanadas, asado, aka Argentine BBQ), but our acquaintance claims that the locals put little effort into using food seasoning.
 As a result, the food tends to taste bland.
-So bring some salt and pepper packets if you come visit.
-You might end up tasting a dish called Pastel de Carne (which loosely translates to Meat Pastry).
-But it's really more like Shepherd's Pie with meat at the bottom and mash potatoes on top.
+So, bring some salt and pepper packets if you visit.
+You might end up trying a dish called Pastel de Carne (which loosely translates to "Meat Pastry").
+But it’s really more like Shepherd’s Pie, with meat at the bottom and mashed potatoes on top.

 The Rich Countryside